Skip to content

 };

-// OGG: Vorbis comments are very flexible
+// OGG: Vorbis comments are flexible and handle multi-value fields natively

 var oggTags = new MediaFileTags